 Your credit score is your financial pulse in many ways.
-Lenders use your credit score to determine if you should have access to their various financial products, like loans or credit cards.
+Many lenders use your credit score to determine if you should have access to their various financial products, such as loans or credit cards.
 This can influence your life in other ways as well, as some insurance plans, jobs and apartment complexes check credit as well.

 About 80 percent of Canadians report their credit scores as good or very good, according to the Canadian government, but almost half of those same Canadians have never requested a credit report.
 Your credit score and report shouldn’t be a mystery, it reflects your financial health, and you should be the one in control.